Introduction

 The Services available under the Panel do not include:

-- services available under other Whole-of-Australian Government Arrangements such as consultancy services, legal services and property services
+• services available under other Whole-of-Australian Government Arrangements such as consultancy services, legal services and property services

-- independent contractors providing information and communications technology services, or other specialist services
+• independent contractors providing information and communications technology services, or other specialist services

-- global search services
+• global search services

-- labour hire services
+• labour hire services

-- delivery of training and
+• delivery of training and

-- the engagement of an eminent person, a prominent individual appointed by an Entity to provide particular services.
+• the engagement of an eminent person, a prominent individual appointed by an Entity to provide particular services.

-Entities are responsible for tracking their annual expenditure on off-panel recruitment and search services to stay within the allowance.
-Finance will seek confirmation of compliance at the end of each financial year.
-In assessing compliance with the five per cent off-panel allowance, Finance will consider data sources such as AusTender reporting and panel operational reporting provided to Finance from Service Providers.
+Finance may seek confirmation of compliance at the end of each financial year.
+In assessing compliance with the five per cent off-panel allowances, Finance will consider data sources such as AusTender reporting, annual reports and panel operational reporting provided to Finance from service providers.

 Entities must manage their own off-panel procurements, and comply with the Commonwealth Procurement Rules (CPRs).